 “The revolution is very clear in my eyes.
-When I saw the it begin in Tunisia.
-I knew that was my chance, that was our chance, Libya’s chance.
+When I saw it begin in Tunisia, I knew that was my chance, that was our chance, Libya’s chance.
 The streets were very quickly filled up with tired and hopeful protesters, who all had one goal; to get rid of a 40 year old long dictatorship.”

 BY SALMA ABDURRAZAG

 Jamal Muhammad Al-fitouri is now a 53-year-old man who has spent most of his youth fighting against the Gaddafi regime.
 He was a part of the “National Front for the Salvation of Libya (NFSL)” in 1981, a political opposition group against the Gaddafi regime which sought to achieve a government that stood for liberalising reforms – such as democratic elections, a free press, and the separation of powers.

 To become able to fight the Gaddafi regime, Jamal got military training among with hundreds of young men, during their time in NFSL.
 The training took place in Sudan, Iraq, Egypt and Algeria.
 They tried many times to get rid of the regime, but with no luck.